planship/planship-docs/docs/howtos/use-planship-with-stripe.md

   <figcaption>Product entitlements</figcaption>
 </figure>

-By default, every product has only _implicit entitlements_ that are set to default configured for their corresponding levers.
-To override a default value, click an _implicit entitlement_, configure its value, and click the **Create** button to create the new _explicit entitlement_.
+By default, every product has _implicit entitlements_ that are set to the default values configured in their corresponding levers.
+To override a default, implied value, click an _implicit entitlement_, configure its value, and click the **Create** button to create a new _explicit entitlement_.

 <figure markdown="span">
   ![Screenshot showing the creation of an explicit entitlement in the Planship app for Stripe](../assets/screenshots/how-tos/use-planship-with-stripe/create-entitlement.png){ width="600" }